MediaMath/scala-json/docs/CONTRIBUTING.md

 ## <a name="cr"></a>Code Review
 If code review suggests changes...

-* Make the required updates
+* Make the required updates.
 * [Rebase](https://help.github.com/articles/about-git-rebase/) your branch and force push to your GitHub repository (this will update your Pull Request):

     ```bash